Homemade Bourbon Vanilla Extract

 Most people’s first thought would be that Bourbon Vanilla is vanilla extract made with bourbon liquor.
 This is true and not true, all at the same time.

 Originally bottles labeled “Bourbon Vanilla Extract” contained extract made from Madagascar vanilla beans, specifically from the island of Réunion, which was once called Ile Bourbon.

-Therefore, modern day Bourbon Vanilla can be made with any alcohol, as long as it it also made with Madagascar vanilla beans.
+Therefore, modern-day Bourbon Vanilla can be made with any alcohol, as long as it is also made with Madagascar vanilla beans.